Bacquerie/notes/cs188/index.md

 has_children: true
 toc: false
 ---

-# Berkeley's CS 188: Artificial Intelligence
+# BERKELEY'S CS 188: ARTIFICIAL INTELLIGENCE
 ---

 This page concentrates the material I used to study *Artificial Intelligence*.
 I based my study mostly on the public material from [CS 188] and [CS 221], but I am not enrolled in those courses,